 - A few night stop essentials (for a planned or unexpected overnight stop)

-You are likely to be asked a series of questions by your Training Captain on your Line Training and while you may not answer them all instantly, you need to know where to find the answers - so get acquainted with your manuals.
-Have a good knowledge before getting into the aircraft will leave you with more spare capacity whilst operating.
+You are likely to be asked a series of questions by your Training Captain on your Line Training, and while you may not answer them all instantly, you need to know where to find the answers, so get acquainted with your manuals.
+Having a good knowledge before getting into the aircraft will leave you with more spare capacity whilst operating.

 Showing that you have spent some time to read up on these and be prepared for each airport you visit will not only look impressive to the Training Captain but also it will increase your capacity and improve your situational awareness - all qualities that your airline will be looking to demonstrate during your Line Training.